LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

 .. member:: date->add(...)

-   Adds a specified amount of time to a data object.
+   Adds a specified amount of time to a date object.
 Can pass a duration object or specify the amount of time by passing keyword/value parameters to define what should be added to the object: ``-second``, ``-minute``, ``-hour``, ``-day``, ``-week``, ``-month``, or ``-year``.